KristianElde/KristianElde/README.md

 # Kristian Elde Johansen
 ## About me
-23 year old informatics-student from Norway.
-Currently studying computer technology at the University of Bergen.
+24 year old guy from Norway.
+Currently studying Artificial Intelligence at the University of Amsterdam.

 ## Homepage
 Check out my homepage at: